 IV.
-Process for Preparing Premium Rate Increases for In-force Policies
+Process for Preparing Premium Rate Increases for In-force Policies the requirements of Section 20 of the model regulation.
+Other approaches also may be appropriate.

 The model regulation places requirements on the actuary in the event an in-force premium (rate) increase is requested.
 These requirements include an actuarial certification, loss ratio requirements on premium rate increases (different requirements on the initial premium and the premium increase), and additional disclosures.